janluke/cloup/docs/usage.rst

 ============
-User's Guide
+Usage
 ============

 ..
 Setting this to "python" would be more useful but, because of bug in the
 ..
-PyCharm rst plugin, I don't get syntax highlighting in the IDE.
+PyCharm rst plugin, I don't get Python syntax highlighting in the IDE.
 .. highlight:: none

 Installation